pandas-dev/pandas/web/pandas/pdeps/0004-consistent-to-datetime-parsing.md

 ## Motivation and Scope

-Pandas date parsing is very flexibible, but arguably too much so - see https://github.com/pandas-dev/pandas/issues/12585 and linked issues for how much confusion this causes.
-Pandas can swap format midway, and though this is document, it regularly breaks users' expectations.
+Pandas date parsing is very flexible, but arguably too much so - see https://github.com/pandas-dev/pandas/issues/12585 and linked issues for how much confusion this causes.
+Pandas can swap format midway, and though this is documented, it regularly breaks users' expectations.

 Simple example:
 ```ipython